flare-foundation/attestation-client/docs/indexer.md

 Though, there is a case of a so called "selfish mining", where a miner keeps block for himself to mine the next block and then sends it to others later, gaining some edge over others, but also possibly risking of loosing the advantage, since miners may start mining on other blocks of the same height.
 In this case one could use the delayed blocks to attack the attestation system by carefully timed sending, thus introducing non-clear-cut decision requests.
 But such a scenario is highly unprobable and hard to produce, even for a single case, but basically impossible to repeat consistently, unless on a blockchain undergoing 50%+ attack.

+### Providing `blockNumber` and `dataAvailabilityProof` in the request.

+Consider an approach, where upper query bound would be solely determined by providing `dataAvailabilityProof`.
+Then the query would be simpler: if you find the block with the hash equal `dataAvailabilityProof`, then you can calculate what is the relevant `blockNumber` and check, whether it is considered confirmed in the indexer.
+In case it is confirmed, one should perform the query.
+If not, one should delay it.
+Note that in this case `dataAvailabilityProof` is used with every query, not just in the second step as described before.
+We did not choose this approach due to following reason.
+Namely, such a block with the hash equal `dataAvailabilityProof` may be on dead fork way back in history, but technically would still be a valid confirmation block.
+We do not have control, whether blockchain nodes keep this stale fork from past history in memory, and if this is not the case, then such a behaviour could be used to destabilize the attestation protocol.
+On the other hand, we can be fully sure, that newest forks are available.
+Hence we decided for the redundancy of providing both `blockNumber` and `dataAvailabilityProof`, using the block number for majority of times, while using `dataAvailabilityProof` just in edge cases, which appear near the top of the chain.
 ## Scope of indexing

 The most important feature of indexers is that they index blocks and transactions by certain properties allowing us for fast queries on those properties.